sheeshmohsin/gmail_plugin/README.md

     git clone https://github.com/sheeshmohsin/gmail_plugin

-Add username and password of your gmail account in config.ini file in the place of TestUser and TestPassword respectively.
+Add username and password of your gmail account in a file named as `.gmailnotf.ini` in the format given below:-

+    [Gmail]
+    username = TestUser
+    password = ********

+And save the file named as `.gmailnotf.ini` in your home folder.

-Then Run the gmailnotification.py file with python.
+Then Run the gmailnotification.py file with python or add the execution of file in startup.